 AdBlue is non-flammable, high purity urea solution injected into the exhaust system just ahead of the catalytic converter and is used to clean up diesel exhaust emissions.
 If your vehicle is fitted with DEF technology, it is important that you ensure the AdBlue fluid is topped up regularly, according to the manufacturer’s guidelines.
 Low level warnings must not be ignored as this causes the vehicle to go into reduced power mode, also known as “limp mode”.

-On average, AdBlue fluid is used at a rate of around 5 litres per 100 litres of diesel and reduces nitrogen oxide emissions by more than 90%.
+On average, around a litre of AdBlue is required every 600 miles depending on the car and your driving style and is expected to reduce nitrogen oxide emissions by more than 90%.
 Most manufacturers have chosen AdBlue technology to comply with Euro 6 emissions legislation.

 The AdBlue tank will be refilled at every service, but the size of the tank will vary from model to model – therefore top ups between services may be required, as indicated by dashboard warnings.
 Also other factors such as mileage covered, journey types, driving style and environmental conditions will affect the rate of consumption.

 The AdBlue storage tank and filler is positioned differently depending on model.
 Typically, the filler cap is located next to the fuel filler or under the rear floor in the boot, although it can be in the engine bay on a van.
 Please check the vehicle’s handbook to find out the location of the AdBlue tank on your vehicle.

 When handling AdBlue it is important to wear protective clothing such as rubber gloves and glasses as the fluid can easily damage surfaces such as vehicle parts, plastic, items of clothing etc.